pattan9955/tp/docs/UserGuide.md

 ### Add Ingredients:
 `add ingredient`

-Add an ingredient to the inventory of ingredients.
+Add an ingredient to the Inventory.
 - Any expired ingredients will be automatically tagged as `expired`.
 - Any expiring (within 7 days from current date) will be automatically tagged as `expiring`.
 - For Quantity, units of measurement are not necessary, but the following are accepted: